London Cycling Campaign recruiting volunteer 'Space for Cycling' campaign organisers for 2014 local elections

 Thank you to those who have applied already.
 We are now particularly looking for people from the following boroughs (although still welcome volunteers from all boroughs):

 Barking & Dagenham

 We need ‘Campaign Organisers’ to provide our ‘eyes and ears’ in each of the London boroughs.
-You will help coordinate the borough and ward level campaigning that will aim to put cycling at the top of the local political agenda at the London Council elections in May 2014.
+Along with our Local Groups, you will help coordinate the borough and ward level campaigning that will aim to put cycling at the top of the local political agenda at the London Council elections in May 2014.
 In turn this will help to hold the Mayor to account for his election promises on cycling.

 You might already be an LCC member, or involved in one of our local groups, maybe you read our e-newsletters, perhaps you’re a cyclist who’s new to London, or maybe you enjoy campaigning on important issues and want to get some experience working on a big campaign.

 We don’t mind who you are, as long as you care about making London a healthier, cleaner and happier place to live, where cycling is a choice for any Londoner who wants to ride the streets conveniently and without fear.

 You need to be available to work on the campaign from January - May 2014 in your borough and some of you will need to be free on Saturday 18th January to attend a training day where we’ll talk about the campaign in detail and run through some ideas to help you plan.
 For those new to campaigning, we hope it will be a great way to get you started.

 Depending on how big your ideas are, we suggest that you’ll need to be able to commit from 2-3 hours per week.
 This could be more if you want to get really stuck in, or it could be less if you are working with others to get things done.

 Please read the attached Role Description for full details of what we’re looking for.